AnonymouX47/term-image/docs/source/viewer/index.rst

 Known Issues
 ------------
 1. The TUI is not supported on Windows
-2. Drawing of images and animations doesn't work completely well with ``cmd`` and ``powershell`` (tested in Windows Terminal).
-See :ref:`library-issues` for details.
+2. Drawing of images and animations doesn't work completely well with Python for windows (tested in Windows Terminal and MinTTY).
+See :ref:`here <library-issues>` for details.

-   * In the viewer's CLI mode, use the ``--h-allow`` option to specify a horizontal allowance.
+   In the viewer's CLI mode, use the ``--h-allow`` option to specify a horizontal allowance.

+3. Some animations with the **kitty** render style within the **Kitty terminal emulator** might be glitchy at the moment.
+See :ref:`here <library-issues>` for details.

 Planned Features
 ----------------
+In no particular order:

 * Performance improvements
 * STDIN source
-* Open in external viewer
+* Open image in external viewer
 * Pattern-based file and directory exclusion
 * Minimum and maximum file size
-* Optionally skipping symlinks
+* Optionally following/skipping symlinks
 * Distinguished color for symlinked entries in the list view
-* Full grid view
+* Full grid view [TUI]
-* Grid cells for directory entries
+* Grid cells for directory entries [TUI]
+* CLI grid view
 * Interactive CLI mode
 * Slideshow
 * Zoom/Pan
 * Sorting options
-* Find in iist view
+* Search in iist view
 * Filter in list and grid views
 * Alpha backaground adjustment per image
 * Frame duration adjustment per animated image